Family Retreat Teacher HQ

 While we don't require Oprah-level quality, this is a paid experience, and we want to ensure our students receive teaching videos with quality video and clear audio.

-Videos that do not follow guidelines will need to be resubmitted (and that's no fun!)
+Videos that don't follow guidelines will need to be resubmitted (...and we really want to avoid that!)

 Please watch the video below